 The major stimulating constituent – caffeine – is a drug, not a nutrient.

 And like every other drug, the quantity consumed should be capped at some point.
-While the pump it gives us is quite desirable, you don't want to overstimulate your body and trigger undesirable effects.
+While the pump it gives us is quite desirable, you don’t want to overstimulate your body and trigger undesirable effects such as experiencing chest pain when drinking coffee.
 This brings us to Portion Control.
-But don't worry, you're not being asked to take a considerably small quantity of coffee daily.
+But don’t worry, you’re not being asked to take a considerably small quantity of coffee daily.
 In fact:

 Recent research shows that individuals have varying levels of sensitivity to caffeine.